Meng-73/Final-Thesis/README.md

 ### Week 11: Scene 2 Subtitle Design

 The subtitle element is introduced in the second scene, which is scripted to display subtitles at key moments, adding to the narrative experience of the game.
-The subtitle content is closely centred on the theme, guiding players to think about the subtle relationship between internet addiction and happiness, further enhancing the game's thoughtfulness and emotional resonance.
+The subtitle content is closely centered on the theme, guiding players to think about the subtle relationship between internet addiction and happiness, further enhancing the game's thoughtfulness and emotional resonance.

 <img  src="https://github.com/Meng-73/Final-Thesis/blob/main/Image/22.png"  width="50%">